Hong Kong Exchanges bids $39 bln to take over London Stock Exchange | Devdiscourse

 HKEX said it intended to apply for a secondary listing of its shares on the LSE once the deal has gone through. ($1 = 0.8095 pounds)

-Also Read: Hong Kong Exchanges bids $39 bln to take over London Stock Exchange
+Also Read: Hong Kong Exchanges proposes $39 bln London Stock Exchange takeover

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)